Kumon: the organization that never stops learning

 The original Kumon worksheets consisted of math problems written on loose-leaf paper.
 Toru Kumon wrote out all of the approximately 800 original worksheets by hand.
 They were truly individualized learning materials and served as the model for the worksheets of today.

 Over the years, the number of worksheets has been increased to accommodate a wide range of age-groups and ability levels.
 Today’s worksheets incorporate a finely graduated series of small steps that are designed to enable every student to make smooth progress.
-As of September 2016, the international version of the Kumon math program consists of 4,420 worksheets and ranges from the early learner level all the way up through to high school level math.
+The international version of the Kumon math program consists of 4,420 worksheets and ranges from the early learner level all the way up through to high school level math.

 Continuously learning from students and Instructors around the world with the goal of improving the Kumon learning materials